kig/musicgen-stream/README.md

 Music should start playing after around 10 minutes of buffering.

 Hardware: 24GB VRAM for musicgen-large, 8GB is ok for small.
 RTX 3090 can generate three interleaved streams faster than realtime.
 The small model can do real-time generation even without batching, so that's your best bet for making a low-latency stream.
-A M2 Macbook Air can do faster than realtime with the small model and batch size 8 (number of prompts in prompts.json).
+A M2 Macbook Air can do faster than realtime with the small model and batch size 6 (number of prompts in prompts.json).
+At real-time, it'll take batch size * 3 minutes to buffer the stream, so keep that in mind (or change play_stream_time to a smaller value in musicgen-client.py)

 You probably want to be on Linux, but let me know how it goes.
 Edit the `start.sh` script to set where to save the models (huggingface cache), and you can set CUDA_VISIBLE_DEVICES, Docker network to use, etc.